sean-poole/CodeWars/SQL/8kyu/evenOrOdd.md

+# Even or Odd

+## Task
-# You will be given a table numbers, with one column number.
+You will be given a table numbers, with one column number.

-# Return a dataset with two columns: number and is_even, where number contains the original input value, and is_even containing "Even" or "Odd" depending on number column values.
+Return a dataset with two columns: number and is_even, where number contains the original input value, and is_even containing "Even" or "Odd" depending on number column values.

-# Numbers table schema
+Numbers table schema
-# * number INT
+* number INT

-# Output table schema
+Output table schema
-# * number  INT
+* number  INT
-# * is_even STRING
+* is_even STRING

+## Solution
-## Get 'number' from 'numbers' table.
+Select 'number' from 'numbers' table.
-## Evaluate if the number has a remainder when divided by 2.
+Evaluate if the number has a remainder when divided by 2.
-## If the remainder = 0, set value as 'Even'.
+If the remainder = 0, set value as 'Even'.
-## Else, set value as 'Odd'.
+Else, set value as 'Odd'.
-## Store values in column 'is_even'.
+Store values in column 'is_even'.

 SELECT
   number,